Musicology & Performance Concentration Requirements

 Capstone project guidelines

 The capstone project should combine performance and scholarship.
 Beginning ideally in the junior year, the student should choose one or two advisors and plan regular meetings to develop a thesis topic.
 Because of the hybrid nature of this Concentration, it may be appropriate for the project to be co-advised by two faculty members.
-Where possible the student should, beginning in Spring of the junior year, allocate one or two units per quarter to independent studies, for a total of at least four units by graduation.
+Where possible the student should, beginning in Spring Quarter of the junior year, allocate 1 or 2 units per quarter to independent studies, for a total of at least 4 units by graduation.
 Otherwise the units can spread over as few as two quarters.
 Advising meetings should take place at least twice per quarter, and at least three times per quarter during the two quarters leading up to graduation.

-• Form of the thesis: a polished text of at least 5,000 words, along with a related lecture-recital, interactive website, or similar.
+- Form of the thesis: a polished text of at least 5,000 words, along with a related lecture-recital, interactive website, or similar.

-• For students graduating in June, a complete draft of the thesis is due to the advisor by 30 April.
-Comments are to be returned by 15 May; the final draft is due at least 7 days before the grade submission deadline for graduating seniors.
+- For students graduating in June, a complete draft of the thesis is due to the advisor by April 30.
+Comments are to be returned by May 15; the final draft is due at least 7 days before the grade submission deadline for graduating seniors.

-• The thesis will be evaluated by a committee comprised of the advisor and two other faculty members with relevant expertise.
+- The thesis will be evaluated by a committee comprised of the advisor and two other faculty members with relevant expertise.
 The committee evaluating the capstone project will give equal weight to the thesis and the lecture-recital.
 Honors will be awarded only in cases where the capstone project is judged to be at a level commensurate with a Masters thesis, and where the student has earned an overall GPA of 3.6 or higher and of 3.7 or higher in courses required for the music major.

 -----------